What Does a Medical Laboratory Technician Do?

 One important position is the role of the medical laboratory technician.

 We don’t usually see these critical healthcare professionals at work—they’re toiling behind the scenes.
 Medical laboratory technicians are the people analyzing and testing various body fluids; blood, urine, sputum, synovial and spinal fluid taken from patients.
-They assist in overall care of the patients by providing results used in the diagnostic treatment and care by the doctors.
+They assist in the overall care of the patients by providing results used in the diagnostic treatment and care by the doctors.

 So, what’s involved in a medical laboratory technician’s job?